VanshreeMathur/Fibonacci-Sequence/README.md

 # Fibonacci-Sequence
-This script was designed to
+This script was designed to calculate the difference between